dmallia17/dmallia17.github.io/projects.markdown

 fast development and offered handy features like generators for generating the vast breadth of multi-piece moves before we finally focused on just single piece moves for our proof of concept.
-While we didn't have the time to really get to an RL based approach given the sheer breadth of work - we even wrote a gameplay viewer so we could play back AI games for review! - the project was a success and an absolute blast.
+While we didn't have the time to really get to an RL-based approach given the sheer breadth of work - we even wrote a gameplay viewer so we could play back AI games for review! - the project was a success and an absolute blast.